Buff your uke ! : remove traces, scratches and make it shiny !

 Well...
 This one was a mess, cracks, holes, lots a glue marks left by the former owner, and bad action (All strings touching the 12th fret) (pics 1 & 2).
 I knew in advance I wouldn't be able to mask the whitish limits of broken plastic.
 My main concerns were structural stabilization and playability.

-First I sanded the whole beast (pics 3 to 5), in order to erase the ugly glue marks left by a previous quick repair.
-Sanding paper plus fine steel wool.
 Then I filled the holes.
 For this task, I used Fimo clay.
 By chance, I found one reference with almost the same color (pic 6).
 So I stuffed this putty in the holes (pic 7).
 Usually, you have to bake the Fimo in an oven, at 230°F during half an hour to get it hard.
 I was not warn to bake my frog-Islander.
 I assumed that the 30 mn duration is for thick parts of Fimo, and mine were quite thin.
 Water boils at 212°F, but salted water near 220°F. So I salted heavily the water in my kettle, and poured one liter and a half of this boiling soup by very light drops on the repaired part (pic 8).
 For sure, I had previously warmed the Islander up with hot water from the tap, to avoid a thermic shock and new cracks.
 The Fimo hardened.

 Then I steeped the head of the uke in very hot water (pic 9), and was able, with a sharp knife, to separate the head plate without any damage (pics 10 to 12).
 I did this on the purpose to « open » the neck, and I poured some boiling salted water to fix the Fimo by the inside (pic 13).